How to build customer focus: 10 strategies & examples

 Unhappy customers are inevitable.
 What’s important to becoming customer-focused is how you handle them.
 Birchbox uses service recovery to flag customer complaints and then turn the experience around to repair the relationship.

-Here are some of our favorite customer focus quotes to keep you motivated as you build out your customer focus strategy.
+Building customer focus starts from the top down.
+Company leaders have to put the customer at the center of the business strategy.
+Here are some of our favorite customer focus quotes from business leaders to keep you motivated as you build out your customer focus strategy.

 “Customer service shouldn’t just be a department, it should be the entire company.”